gcm107/Algorithmic-Trading-Bot-with-Machine-Learning/README.md

 ## Usage

-The data used to create the models and evualtions is located in the 'Resources' folder of this repository.
+The data used to create the models and evaluations is located in the 'Resources' folder of this repository.